 There was no mention of other elected officials, from Congressional members, to governors, to mayors, that could interface in a specific way with his plan and wanted to play an active role.
 In the aftermath of the speech, there were relatively few supporters outside of the pro-environment organizations that fight for these kinds of measures everyday.
 On the contrary, even Democrats from coal producing states were staking out their territory against the effort.
 Whether the President wants to build alliances from the top down or the bottom up is fine, but building them is important and much more effective than just pushing agendas (even good ones).

 The business world is another absent player, particularly the natural gas industry.
 While natural gas is a fossil fuel and does contribute carbon-dioxide to the atmosphere, its improvement over coal and oil power generation is significant in greenhouse gases as well as harmful air pollutants.
 Despite its questionable status in the eyes of the environmental community, it will play a key role in our energy portfolio for a long time.
 There need be no better results of having natural gas as an ally than helping to minimized coal power generation.
-Combined-cycle natural gas facilities can be the most efficient fossil fuel plants we have, even more so if they can tap into cogeneration with local uses for waste heat.
+Combined-cycle natural gas facilities (like this one) can be the most efficient fossil fuel plants we have, even more so if they can tap into cogeneration with local uses for waste heat.
 Getting them to the table could mean advances in more environmentally sound extraction methods and more efficient turbines.

 While I appreciate the efforts of the President and agree with most of the measures offered in his plan, we need more traction in getting more parties involved.
 A series of executive orders, though maybe successful in achieving short term change, will undoubtedly be mired in legal battles that only crystallize the practice of opposition for its own sake.
 Connectivity and debate are more than desirable, they’re essential to accomplishing anything that will stick.